junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Should see the other guy, right?"
 Bobby tries putting a light tone there.

 Castiel probably doesn't get the reference, he answers anyway.
-"Rachel, she was killed.
+"Rachel -- I had to kill her.
 But I was wounded.
 Need to use some safety, so... thank you."

 "You mean that finger painting?"
-Bobby eyes the sigil that he has stared for so many times over the past few day.
+Bobby eyes the sigil that he has stared for so long over the past few days that he'd already memorized the thing.
 It's barely visible now.
-Only a smudged bloody stain.
+Only a smudged blood stain.

 Cas follows his eyes, frowning deeper.
-"Is there any other angels coming around this place while I was out?" he glares at Bobby.
+"Is there any other angels coming around this place while I was unconscious?" he glares at Bobby.

 Bobby shrugs.
 "Not that I know of."